markytools/eee298deeplearning-projects/1-KaggleCompetition(PetFinder)/README.md

-kernel-MLP - implementation of standard MLP using the table PetAdoption </br>
+kernel-MLP.ipynb - implementation of standard MLP using the same features table from <a href='https://www.kaggle.com/ranjoranjan/single-xgboost-model'>XGBoost</a></br>
-kernel-xgboost - implementation of gradient boosting taken from XGBoost PetAdoption </br>
+kernel-xgboost.ipynb - implementation of gradient boosting taken from <a href='https://www.kaggle.com/ranjoranjan/single-xgboost-model'>XGBoost</a> </br>